Legal Services

 Attendance

-- Attendance at hearings is important to ensure that you have a voice in the outcome of the proceeding.
+- Attendance at your hearings is important to ensure that you have a voice in the outcome of the proceeding.
 Often, your testimony is the only evidence available to the critical issues about which the Judge will make a decision regarding your life.
-In addition, without your presence, we cannot respond to assertions made by the other party to the case.
-This failure could result in the reduction of your child's support or arrears.

 - You can check your case to see if the other party has been served with copies of the pleadings using your party access to the Clerk's electronic court records website.

-- Plan to be involved in the process at least one to two hours though your matter could take less time.
+- Time required for hearings may take up to two hours, though your matter could take less time.

 - Please note that despite having verified that your attendance is necessary, unforeseen circumstances may occur which would prevent the hearing from going forward.
 We apologize for any inconvenience this may cause you.